 Design a hybrid event that incorporates pre-event training, then puts them in the driver’s seat on site with a hands-on demo.

 By understanding and focusing on attendee needs, you can better achieve your goals.
-Just be sure to measure the baseline with a pre-event survey to get credit for
+Just be sure to measure the baseline with a pre-event survey to get credit for post-event improvements in perception and knowledge!

 Related: Go beyond the stale post-event satisfaction survey.
 Download our post-event survey feedback white paper.